This Classic Wedding in Italy Began With An Unforgettable Entrance

 The Sicilian driver of the rented Fiat Cinquecento would not budge.
 In no uncertain terms, he declared that no one but he could drive the car—not even the father of the bride, as the wedding party had planned.
 So the bride did what any enterprising American gal would have done: She popped herself up out of the sunroof so that her dad, walking alongside, could hold her hand as they slowly made their way to the 17th-century church of Santa Caterina.
 Townspeople, dazzled by the spectacle, joined the procession of 60 wedding guests, cameras flashing, as if in a scene from a Fellini film.

-Talia had grown up in Short Hills, New Jersey, as had her groom, Sean.
-And though they'd known each other since preschool, their formative memories began at junior prom, which they attended together as friends.
-"He was cute and shy, and I was shy too," Talia remembers.
-"I thought she was smart, beautiful, and fun," says Sean.
+Though the bride and groom had known each other since preschool, their formative memories began at junior prom, which they attended together as friends.
+"He was cute and shy, and I was shy too," the bride remembers.
+"I thought she was smart, beautiful, and fun," says the groom.

 The couple exchanged vows at the church of Santa Caterina, which was built in the 17th century.

 The red Fiat Cinquecento was a theme of the wedding from the start, with guests getting a first hint at the wedding to come on the red Fiat save-the-date cards.

 The wedding party included the bride's best friends and two brothers, as well as the groom's best friend, brother, and two sisters.
 The bride's goddaughter served as flower girl.

 The couple took a walk together before the ceremony in the gardens of the Grand Hotel Timeo, to take some formal photos.
 "We just wanted to take these moments before the ceremony, so that afterwards we could relax and enjoy," says the groom.

 Guests sipped Bellinis and mimosas made with fresh-pressed fruit juices.